robertthiesmeier/cross_site_imputation/README.md

 ```

+### Unadjusted pooled estimate

-### Approach :one: Federated analysis using 5 studies without adjustment for C
+Approach :one: Federated analysis using 5 studies without adjustment for C
 In this analysis, we consider all studies, however, none of them includes the adjustment for the confounder C.

 ```ruby